R3SWebDevelopment/sis_test/README.md

 From the list, write to a new file: `numbers.txt` all the _pair numbers_ and all the numbers ending in _5_ or _7_ in _CSV format_.

  * In Java, using the first 1000 characters of the `numbers.txt` file, write a Class that will take a _String_ and return a **List of Integers**, containing all the palindrome numbers identified in chunks of 5 numbers.
 If nothing is found, try with chunks of 4, after that with chunks of 3.
 Print your results to the console.

+## How to submit?
+ * You have 2 days, starting the date you got this URL, to submit a solution to the problem
+ * Use no external modules/libraries other than those provided with your runtime environment
+ * Be creative with your solution, there is no right answer but some will work better
+ * Submit the instructions for using your solution
+ * Measure the time your solution takes to complete all the steps
+   * If possible, include unit tests
+ * Submit your solution via Github (clone this project and send back the URL via email, **do not comment here**)